 Dr. Ana Daugherty mentors graduate students with research interests in aging, dementia, learning and memory, spatial navigation, and/or vascular and metabolic health.
 Graduate students who work with her are typically enrolled in the Behavioral and Cognitive Neuroscience area in the Department of Psychology (students from other areas of Psychology and Neuroscience are also welcome), or the Translational Neurscience Program through the School of Medicine.
 Based on strong research interests in aging, she also mentors students in other doctoral training programs, such as Nursing or the joint MD/PhD program.

 Enrolled graduate students receive professional training in the lab and through their department, and are encouraged to apply to be a pre-doctoral trainee at the Institute of Gerontology.
 Training is tailored to the graduate student's career goals, including postdoctoral fellowships and academic research, higher education, and clinical translational careers in industry and non-profit sectors.

-In the Cognitive Neuroscience of Aging Laboratory, graduate students acquire a wide range of research skills.
-Their training includes computer-aided processing and analysis of MRI images, design and administration of cognitive and neuropsychological tests, and statistical analysis.
-Our neuroimaging projects are conducted at the Wayne State University MRI Center in collaboration with E. Mark Haacke, Ph.D.
-For more information, download a copy of our brochure (PDF) and for a detailed summary of active studies, please refer to our research page.
+In the Healthy Brain Aging Laboratory, graduate students acquire a wide range of research skills.
+Their training includes computer-aided processing and analysis of MR Images, design and administration of cognitive and neuropsychological tests, interpretation of blood biomarkers and lifestyle behaviors, and advanced statistical analysis.
+Our neuroimaging projects are conducted at the Magnetic Resonance Research Facility in collaboration with E. Mark Haacke, Ph.D. and Jeff Stanley, Ph.D.